amitgidoo/Advanced-Topics-in-Machine-Learning/README.md

 - In addition to the Python notebooks, the project utilizes Excel files for data handling and preparation:
   1. `clean_final_data.xlsx` for the cleaned and prepared dataset, available in the repository.
   2. `final_merge_tel_aviv_data.xlsx` for the initial merged dataset, not available on GitHub due to size limitations.
 Please contact the project contributors for access to this file.
+  3. The `real_estate_data` directory contains Excel files with the scraped rental listing data.
+Each file contains around 2,400 records, with each file comprising approximately 50 sheets and each sheet holding data for 48 listings.
+The files are named sequentially, e.g., `scraped_data_1-50.xlsx`, `scraped_data_51-100.xlsx`, and so on, up to `scraped_data_5701-5737.xlsx`.

 ### Contact